ZZ-Cat/CRSFforArduino/README.md

 ### Example Sketches

-In the `examples` folder, there are two sketches that I use to test this library:
+In the `examples` folder, there are three sketches that I use to test this library:

 - `channels.ino`
   This example demonstrates how to read RC channels data from your connected receiver.
+- `flight_modes.ino`
+  This example demonstrates how one may implement Flight Modes in their project and use Flight Modes Telemetry.
 - `telemetry.ino`
   This example demonstrates how to pass data from your sensors to your controller using CRSF for Arduino.

 You can build these examples to see how CRSF for Arduino works.

+### Configuration

+`CFA_Config.hpp` is used to tailor CRSF for Arduino for your project's needs.
+For more information, please view #47.

 ### Flashing - PlatformIO (VS Code)